 Flowers tend to be predominantly yellow, but some varieties have red and orange tinges.
-Image left shows the flowers are spidery and unusual; the scented varieties are good to cut and bring indoors for colour and scent.
-Hamamelis are slow to get going and can take a couple of years to get established and to flower well.
-Witch Hazel is slow growing about 3-4m in 10 year, suitable for a smaller garden.
+The Images show that the flowers are spidery and unusual; the scented varieties are good to cut and bring indoors for colour and scent.
+Hamamelis are slow to get going and can take a couple of years to established and to flower well.
+Witch Hazel is slow growing about 3-4m in 10 year, which makes it suitable for a smaller garden.
 Witch Hazel is hardy to H5 which is between -10-15C.

 In a sunny area Hamamelis will be more tolerant of other soil conditions but still will not thrive in an exposed area, even though they are described as fully hardy.
 The flowers on Hamamelis bloom on last year's wood, which means that Hamamelis Witch Hazel should only be pruned immediately flowering.
 Witch Hazel does not require pruning, but it can be pruned to restrict it's size or remove dead wood.
 It should be pruned in early Spring after flowering, to reduce size take out 2 or 3 longer branches to a side branch to keep a good shape.

-Hamamelis are not the easiest of shrubs to get established, and if you feel your garden conditions are not idea, but are looking for an early flowering yellow garden shrub Forsythia is a less adventurous but an easier alternative.
+Hamamelis are not the easiest of shrubs to get established, and if you feel your garden conditions are not ideal, but are looking for an early flowering yellow garden shrub, Forsythia is a less adventurous but an easier alternative.